 FORMOSAT-5 is the first space program that National Space Organization (NSPO) takes full responsibility for the complete satellite system engineering design including payload(s).
 The program’s mission is as follows:

 To build up Taiwan's self-reliant space technology on the remote sensing payload and spacecraft bus,

 To develop the key components of the EO-type remote sensing instrument and spacecraft bus integrating domestic resources,

 To continue to serve the global imagery users' community of FORMOSAT-2, and

-To promote the space science experiment & research.
+To promote space science research and experimentation.

 FORMOSAT-5 operates in a sun synchronous orbit at 720-km altitude with 98.28-degree inclination angle.
 Similar to FORMOSAT-2, an optical Remote Sensing Instrument (RSI), which provides 2-m resolution panchromatic (PAN, black & white) and 4-m resolution multi-spectral (MS, color) images, is the primary payload on FORMOSAT-5.
 The primary payload consists of one PAN band with 12,000 pixels and four MS bands with 6000 pixels each.
 In addition, a secondary payload, a scientific instrument, i.e., Advanced Ionospheric Probe (AIP), was developed by The National Central University (NCU).
 FORMOSAT-5 was launched by SpaceX Falcon 9 rocket on August 25, 2017 and both payloads are operating normally.